Entry Requirements

 Socialisation, Culture & Identity

 The key themes of socialisation, culture and identity are at the heart of this unit.
 An exploration of these will allow you to focus on your personal identity, roles and responsibilities within society and to develop a lifelong interest in social issues.
 We look at issues such as gender, disability, ethnicity, age, sexuality and social class and explore sociological reasons for the different identities in society.
 Our in depth focus in this unit is ‘youth,’ where we consider various youth subcultures such as Skinheads and Punks alongside issues and debates in youth deviance.
+We might consider the role of drill music, for example, in promoting hegemonic masculinity and violence.
+We also look at the types of crimes and deviant acts young people are involved in and the reasons for this.
+Does every young person have the same risk factor when it comes to criminality?
+Why is this?

 Researching & Understanding Social Inequalities